Sons of Union Veterans of the Civil War: Late 19th century

-He held the organization's first meeting on November 12, 1881, in GAR Post 3 meeting room at Pittsburgh's Old City Hall, which was completely destroyed by fire six months later.
-He had assembled a group consisting of 11 boys, who adopted his proposed constitution, rules, regulations, and ritual, to form the Sons of Veterans of Pennsylvania (SVPA).
-They elected officers and Davis filed the Articles of Incorporation for SVPA on December 28, 1881.
+He held the organization's first meeting on November 12, 1881, in GAR Post 3 meeting room at Pittsburgh's Old City Hall, which was destroyed by fire six months later.
+He assembled a group of 11 boys who adopted his proposed constitution, rules, regulations, and ritual to form the Sons of Veterans of Pennsylvania (SVPA).
+They elected officers, and Davis filed the Articles of Incorporation for SVPA on December 28, 1881.
 The articles were approved the same day by the Court of Common Pleas, and the Commonwealth of Pennsylvania approved the charter on January 12, 1882.

 Meanwhile, a competing organization was forming in eastern Pennsylvania, the Philadelphia Sons of Veterans (PSV).
 The PSV was started on September 29, 1878, when Anna M. Ross Camp Number 1 was founded in Philadelphia by James P. Holt of Anna Ross GAR Post 94.
 On October 15, 1878, a planning committee from the new Camp presented a proposed constitution and rules to Post 94, which approved the PSV proposals.
-Other posts in Pennsylvania, New Jersey and New York likewise established cadet corps.
+Other posts in Pennsylvania, New Jersey, and New York likewise established cadet corps.

-In 1879 the Earp family formed Sons of Veterans Camps in Massachusetts, Missouri and New Jersey.
-In July 1880, these Camps disbanded and their members joined PSV Camps.
-A Divisional (state level) organization was soon formed by PSV.
+In 1879 the Earp family formed Sons of Veterans Camps in Massachusetts, Missouri, and New Jersey.
+In July 1880, these Camps disbanded, and their members joined PSV Camps.
+PSV soon formed a Divisional (state-level) organization.

 On February 22, 1882, PSV established a national organization, following the request of the Camps started by the Earp family that had not been accounted for in the Division formations of PSV in 1880.
-A month later, the SVPA changed its name to Sons of Veterans of the United States of America (SV) to better reflect its own nationwide status and growth.
-Major Davis devoted considerable time, energy and money to expanding the organization.
-SV Camps were formed throughout Pennsylvania, Eastern Ohio, Northern West Virginia and Southern New York.
-By mid year, the need for a formal organization within Pennsylvania became clear.
-On July 4, 1882, the Division of Pennsylvania was created and the first SV Encampment was held in Pittsburgh.
+A month later, the SVPA changed its name to Sons of Veterans of the United States of America (SV) to better reflect its nationwide status and growth.
+Major Davis devoted considerable time, energy, and money to expanding the organization.
+SV Camps were formed throughout Pennsylvania, Eastern Ohio, Northern West Virginia, and Southern New York.
+By mid-year, the need for a formal organization within Pennsylvania became clear.
+On July 4, 1882, the Division of Pennsylvania was created, and the first SV Encampment was held in Pittsburgh.